AHolwell/HomeLINK/README.md

 ```

 ```
-   $ npx sst deploy --stage production //full deplyoment
+   $ npx sst deploy --stage production //full deployment
 ```

 6. Set up a user (or multiple).
-The resource IDs needed should have been output to your console after dpeloyment
+The resource IDs needed should have been output to your console after deployment

 ```
    $ aws cognito-idp sign-up \